sebastian-fath/dh-parlproc/README.md

 The full code, explanations and generated pictures et al. can be seen in `exploration.ipynb`.
 Alternatively, if you just want to generate the model as a .keras file, you can run `python src/model_training.py`.

+please ensure you have the required dependencies installed (requirements.txt)

 # Project

 # Abstract